 - Tranquilisers (Temazopan, Valium, Xanax)

-There are many more drugs listed on Frank, along with facts about the risks and some information about how you can stay safer.
-There are new substances coming out all the time, and names for drugs often change.
-Make sure you have high quality, reliable information about any substance that you or a friend may be considering taking.
+There are many more drugs listed on Frank, along with facts about the risks and information about how to stay safer.

 Crucial: So-called legal highs are not legal, and some are more dangerous than the drugs they mimic.
 Find out more about novel psychoactive substances, aka illegal highs.